 Primary Difficulty: A Challenge from the Non-Spouse Parent

 In California, a stepparent generally needs consent to adopt from the child’s biological parent(s).
 A stepparent rarely has an issue getting consent from their own partner.
 It is the child’s other birth parent who may be an issue.
 Of course, consent from the other parent is not necessary if they have passed away or had parental rights terminated.

 When consent is obtained, stepparent adoptions are relatively straightforward.
 You can access an adoption parental consent form from the State of California Health and Human Services Agency.
 However, when the non-spouse parent refuses to cooperate or challenges the adoption, the process is far more difficult.

 Note: If a stepchild is 12 years old or older, they may also have to consent to the adoption under state law.
 A California family court may allow an older, more mature child to stop an adoption.

 For parents seeking to adopt a stepchild in California, it is imperative that they try to get consent from both of the child’s biological parents.
 Even if the non-spouse biological parent is reluctant to agree, the best practice is to work with them to try to come to an agreement that works for everyone and is in the best interests of the child.

 If the other parent absolutely refuses to give consent to the adoption, a stepparent is not necessarily out of luck.
 While it is very challenging to finalize a stepparent adoption over a biological parent’s objections, it is not impossible.
-If you have specific questions or concerns about stepparent adoption or other legal issues, an experienced California adoption attorney or family law lawyer can help.
+Some situations may require pursuing involuntary termination of the birth parent’s parental rights.
+If you have specific questions or concerns about your adoption case or other legal issues, an experienced California adoption attorney or family law attorney can help.
 Many law firms and law offices may offer a free consultation.